Gowtham-nekkala/frontend/README.md

 # frontend

 Hello people!
-This is my first webpage using flexbox !!!
+This is my first webpage using flexbox and other CSS properties !!!

-all the code is done from scratch i.e., HTML and CSS.
+All the code is done from scratch i.e., HTML and CSS.

+I have done this project in parallel of learning web development.